NonoHM/nonohm.github.io/_posts/2024-03-31-THM-CTF-Disgruntled.md

 ## Task 3 - Nothing suspicious...
 So far

-To start with, we check the informations about the OS with `cat  /etc/os-release`.
+To start with, we check information about the OS with `cat  /etc/os-release`.

 ``` sh
 NAME="Ubuntu"